 Who is Eligible?

 Candidacy will be open to all first-year day and evening students, as well as second-year evening and dual-degree students provided they have not previously completed the Law Review candidacy.
 Students may ONLY attempt the candidacy process once.
 Downloading the packet constitutes an attempt.

 The Law Review will notify students selected for membership by the end of July.

 Why should you join?

-The Law Review gives you four opportunities to be published as a student.
+Resume: Having the Law Review as a credential is extremely beneficial when seeking employment or clerkships.
+Similarly, the Law Review gives you four opportunities to be published as a student.

-- We publish up to four student case comments from our Candidacy Period each year.
+We publish up to four student case comments from our Candidacy Period each year.

-- 3Ls have an opportunity to publish in conjunction with their directed research or upper-level writing requirement.
+3Ls have an opportunity to publish in conjunction with their directed research or upper-level writing requirement.